hansroland/reflex-dom-inbits/tutorial.md

 ## Running the Program in the Browser

-If you have installed *reflex-platform* do the following to run the program *src/count01.hs* in the browser:
+If you installed *reflex-platform* do the following to run the program *src/count01.hs* in the browser:

 * Navigate into your *reflex-platform* directory.
 * Start the nix-shell by typing ``` ./try-reflex ``` (The first time this may take some time...)
 * In the nix-shell, navigate into your *reflex-dom-inbits* directory.
 You can use normal linux *cd* commands.
 * Compile the program with ``` ghcjs src/count01.hs```
 * Open the resulting *src/count01.jsexe/index.html* file with your browser. eg ``` chromium src/count01.jsexe/index.html```

+If you installed reflex with *stack*, use the command ```stack exec ghcjs src/count01.hs``` and then open the resulting *src/count01.jsexe/index.html* file with your browser as described above.

 Unfortunately interactive ghcjs does not yet work, if the ghcjs compiler was compiled with GHC 8.0.